-- Resource URL: URL that allocated by DC AS for MF to retrieve the avatar representation to perform network rendering.
+- Resource URL: URL that allocated by DC AS for MF to retrieve the avatar representation.

+- Rendering mode: identifies the mode of rendering avatar media, i.e. UE centric, network centric with MF rendering, network centric with DC AS rendering.

 - Media Processing Specification: It specifies how the media stream should be processed.

 NOTE 5: Avatar Media Specification are optional depending on the scenario.